szczyglis-dev/ultimate-chain-parser/README.md

 ___

-## Input providers
+## Input data providers

-Input providers are responsible for reading input data.
+Input data providers are responsible for reading input data.
 There are a few base input providers included in the package, but you can create yours very easily.

-Input providers are located in: `Szczyglis\ChainParser\Input` namespace.
+Input data providers are located in: `Szczyglis\ChainParser\Input` namespace.

 ### Included input providers: